|

 Description:

-the range of environmental temperature fluctuations.
+Environmental temperature indicates whether the temperature around the installed drive (outside the drive module and cabinet) is within or close to the operating conditions.
+The minimum and maximum values indicate the range of environmental temperature fluctuations.
 A narrow range shows that the temperature is in a favourable condition.

 Advantages:

-A steady and cool temperature ensures a longer lifetime of the drive.
-Monitoring the operating conditions of the drive helps
+A steady cool temperature ensures a longer lifetime of the drive.
+Monitoring the operating conditions of the drive helps in preventing premature aging.
+Any zero-crossing can damage the device due to freeze-thaw cycles.

 Indicator representation:

-Green (good) shows the temperature is within limits
+Green (good) indicates temperature is within limits

-Yellow (warning) shows low or high temperature (+5 °C or +35 °C, respectively).
+Yellow (warning) indicates low or high temperature (+5 °C or +35 °C, respectively).

 Environment humidity